autismdrive/autismdrive/backend/README.md

 ```
 This will auto-generate a new migration that ties the streams together.

+### Migrations with Enum columns
+Alembic probably will not generate migrations that do everything that you need them to do when it comes to handling Enum values.
+Look at migration versions 2fd0ab60fe3a_.py and 5fb917adc751_.py to see some examples of handling enum additions and changes.

 ## Best Practices
 There are a few things I hope to do consistently for this project, to avoid some pitfalls from the [Cadre Academy site](https://education.cadre.virginia.edu/#/home).
 When adding code please follow these guidelines: